breader124/notes/Microservices_Patterns/04_managing_transactions_with_sagas.md

 ## Using the Saga pattern to maintain data consistency

-**Saga** - Maintain data consistency accross services using a sequence of local transactions that are coordinated using asynchronous messaging.
+**Pattern: Saga** - Maintain data consistency accross services using a sequence of local transactions that are coordinated using asynchronous messaging.

 How Saga is different from distributed transactions:
 - it lacks isolation, effectively following ACD, rather than ACID